Algebraic fiber spaces and curvature of higher direct images: Estimates of the holomorphic sectional curvature and hyperbolicity

-If the base $Y$ has dimension one, we argue as follows.
-The function $\phi_q$ is the norm of the $q^{\rm th}$ contraction of the tautological section $u_0$ with $\dbar V$, where $V$ is the horizontal lift of $\frac{\partial}{\partial t}$.
-The norm of the harmonic representative of a cohomology class is smaller than the norm of any other representative, and since we are ``far'' from the singularities of $p$, the boundedness statement in (2) follows.
-These arguments are easily adapted in the case of a higher dimensional base, and Theorem \ref{consec} is proved. \end{proof}
+\begin{proof}[Proof of Theorem \ref{consec}] We define the set $\B\subset Y_0$ as in the introduction, such that the restriction of $\H^{n-i, i}|_{\B}$ is a vector bundle, whose fiber at $t$ is $H^{n-i,i}(X_t, L|_{X_t})$.
+The Finsler metric defined in \ref{CaPo} and \ref{CY} has the required curvature property.
+The only thing to be checked is that the functions $\phi_q$ are locally bounded from above near each point of $Y_0\setminus \B$.
+In fact, each function $\phi_q$ is the norm of the $q^{\rm th}$ contraction of the tautological section $u_0$ with $\dbar V$, where $V$ is the horizontal lift of $\frac{\partial}{\partial t}$.
+The norm of the harmonic representative of a cohomology class is smaller than the norm of any other representative, and since our fibration $p$ is smooth on $Y_0$, the boundedness statement in (2) follows. \end{proof}